RedhawkSDR/assets/sdr/components/SinkVITA49/README.md

 ## Description

-Contains the source and build script for the REDHAWK `rh.SinkVITA49`.
+Contains the source and build script for the REDHAWK `rh.SinkVITA49` component.
 The `rh.SinkVITA49` component creates a UDP/multicast or TCP VITA49 packet stream and converts the data and SRI Keywords to IF data packets and Context packets for use within/between/outside of a REDHAWK domain application.